 Thanksgiving Recipes Jersey City

 Thanksgiving can be a high-pressure holiday.
 There are so many things to consider.
 The turkey needs to be perfect.
 Which wine goes best with each food?
 There are so many side dishes to consider.
 And don’t even get me started on desserts.
 And what about the kids?!
-Here are some ideas to save you time and help you ease in to the Thanksgiving Day groove.
-Also, if you don’t feel like cooking, go to one of the local restaurant with their own Thanksgiving Menus!
+Here are some ideas to save you time and help you ease into the Thanksgiving Day groove.
+Also, if you don’t feel like cooking, go to one of the local restaurants with their own Thanksgiving Menus!

 This easy Candied Yams recipe is a crowd-pleaser, especially with the kids!
 My mom has been making this dish for as long as I can remember, and it is a staple of our Thanksgiving meal.
-You can spice it up a bit and add some ginger and a can of chunked pineapple.
+Of course, you can spice it up a bit and add some ginger and a can of chunked pineapple.
 This one is easy and yummy, trust me.

 Carrots are a must on Thanksgiving, but you don’t have to over-think them.
 Try this super-simple Glazed Baby Carrots recipe.
-Yes, it’s only four ingredients and yes, it’s great!
+Yes, it’s only four ingredients, and yes, it’s excellent!
 You can try adding some spices or even some maple syrup to make these your own.

 Remember, Thanksgiving Day prep is a marathon, not a sprint.
 Do yourself a favor, try one of these great does ahead recipe ideas.
 Mashed potatoes are one of the essential side dishes on the T-Day table.
 Trust me… I’m the last person to take a risk with these babies.
 Last year I made this recipe for Sour Cream Mashed Potatoes.
 The best part?
 You can make them ahead of time.
 I was hesitant at first because I’ve witnessed (and am responsible for) a few mashed potato disasters in my time.
 But this worked!
 The potatoes can be made up to five hours in advance.
 You cover and chill them.
 When it’s time – reheat them gently and add milk to loosen, as needed (we used half-and-half).
 They turned out fabulous!